-3.3 Foreign currency continued
+3. Material accounting policies continued 3.3.
+Foreign currency continued

 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
 Foreign currency differences are generally recognized in profit or loss and presented within net foreign exchange gain/loss unless individually material and identifiable, in which case it is presented in the line it relates to.